asumagic/kag-staging/modding.md

 - `.softCutOff`, a threshold beyond which the quietest sounds (accounting for sound distance etc.) get their volume reduced by `.softCutOffReduction`.
 This stacks, so the same sound can get its volume reduced more than once.
 - `.hardCutOff`, a threshold beyond which the quietest sounds are cancelled.

+Optionally, when there is more than `.softCutOff` instances of a sound playing, `.softCutOffRandomDelay` can be used to (roughly) randomly delay the sound playing by up to a given time (in seconds).
+This is analogous to the `.setDelay` logic described earlier, although with less control.
+The primary usecase is sources played by the engine or from which you otherwise cannot get a paused voice immediately.

 For instance, for a `hello.ogg` source with a `.softCutOff` of 6, a `.softCutOffReduction` of 0.1f, and a `.hardCutOff` of 10, nothing special will happen until 6 simultaneous `hello.ogg` playing.
 If you play a sound source while >= 10 are playing, the engine will cut the quietest playing one.